-The Samsung Galaxy S23 Ultra’s amazing camera is worth the high price | CNN Underscored
+Galaxy S23 Ultra review | CNN Underscored

 Those cameras sit on the back of a smartphone that’s pretty striking to look at.
 Samsung uses a frosted glass finish for the backplate and shiny aluminum rails for the sides, which looks plenty premium.
 Speaking of the sides, they’re a lot flatter than they used to be, which gives the device a very similar feel to previous Galaxy Note devices.

-The S23 Ultra comes in four standard colors: Phantom Black, Lavender, Cream, and Green (the color I got to review).
-There are also four colors exclusive to Samsung.com: Lime, Sky Blue, Graphite, and Red.
+The S23 Ultra comes in four standard colors: Phantom Black, Lavender, Cream and Green (the color I got to review).
+There are also four colors exclusive to samsung.com: Lime, Sky Blue, Graphite and Red.
 They’re a lot flashier than the normal finishes are, so if you’re looking to add a little style to your next phone, you might want to pick it up from Samsung’s website.

 Samsung also made the S23 Ultra more durable.
 The device uses Gorilla Glass Victus 2 on the front and back, an upgrade from the Victus Plus glass on the S22 Ultra.
-It provides increased durability against accidental drops, and it’s safe from dust and water thanks to an IP68 certification which lets you soak your phone in 1.5 meters of water for up to 30 minutes.
+It provides increased durability against accidental drops, and it’s safe from dust and water, thanks to an IP68 certification that lets you soak your phone in 1.5 meters of water for up to 30 minutes.

-A beautiful display, now with less curves
+A beautiful display, now with fewer curves

 The 6.8-inch Dynamic AMOLED 2X display on the S23 Ultra is as beautiful as it was on the S22 Ultra.
-Samsung continues to deliver some of the best screens you’ll find on any phone with amazing clarity, color calibration, and contrast.
-Everything from watching the latest movies to flipping through TikTok is pleasing to the eye, and it’s pin-sharp thanks to the 3088 x 1440 resolution.
+Samsung continues to deliver some of the best screens you’ll find on any phone with amazing clarity, color calibration and contrast.
+Everything from watching the latest movies to flipping through TikTok is pleasing to the eye, and it’s pin-sharp, thanks to the 3088 x 1440 resolution.

 For this generation, Samsung reduced the curves on the left and right sides so that content doesn’t spill over as easily.
 It’s especially helpful with the S Pen, since you have more room to draw.
 It’s also just a lot nicer to look at — whether you’re watching a movie or playing a game — since you won’t have to deal with light reflecting off the curves in the glass.